hawmps/crib-ali-cloud/nodejs-s3-list-buckets/README.md

    - The script will list all available buckets
    - Enter the number of the bucket you want to explore
    - View objects modified in the last 7 days
+   - Optionally read the contents of any file:
+     - Select a file from the list
+     - Specify how many lines to read (default: 10)

 ## Features

 - **List all buckets** in your Alibaba Cloud account
 - **Interactive bucket selection** using a simple menu
 - **View recent objects** - automatically filters objects modified in the last 7 days
+- **Read file contents** - preview the first N lines of any discovered object
 - **Pagination support** for buckets with many objects
 - **Human-readable file sizes** and timestamps
 - **SSL certificate handling** for Windows environments